rwirdemann/mockwizard/README.md

 $ mvn clean test
 ```

-Alternatively you can add Mockwizard to you project by downloading it from the central maven repository:
+Alternatively you can add Mockwizard to your project by downloading it from the central maven repository:
 ```
 <dependencies>
     <dependency>